 Below the result obtained with the Antutu benchmark

-The ROM introduces the possibility of making some graphic changes, which many would like to be integrated into the Stock rom, is in fact added to the settings in the PURITY section composed of 2 entries (System and Dark UI): with the second we can choose whether to make the theme of the android menu clear or dark while the voice system it allows to modify: the statusbar, the tiles, the lock screen, the items of the power menu, the size of the virtual keys (with the possibility of hiding them in desktop mode by expanding), the color of the virtual keys and their number and finally allows the gesture customization to access google now (allows us to launch other applications instead of google now).
+The ROM introduces the possibility of making some graphic changes, which many would like to be integrated into the Stock ROM, in fact the PURITY section composed of 2 entries (System and Dark UI): with the second we can choose whether to make the theme of the android menu clear or dark while the voice system it allows to modify: the statusbar, the tiles, the lock screen, the items of the power menu, the size of the virtual keys (with the possibility of hiding them in desktop mode by expanding), the color of the virtual keys and their number and finally allows the gesture customization to access google now (allows us to launch other applications instead of google now).

-If you want a ROM Stock with the possibility of making some graphical changes that by default are not enabled, with better Audio performance and an improved autonomy the Purity Rom is definitely worth trying.
+If you want a Stock ROM with the possibility of making some graphical changes that by default are not enabled, with better Audio performance and improved autonomy the Purity Rom is definitely worth trying.